riplrt/riplrt.github.io/_posts/2019-01-27-sharing-thoughts-with-uprprise.md

 ---
 layout: post
-titlee: Sharing Scientific and Career Development Thoughts with Students at the UPR
+title: Sharing Scientific and Career Development Thoughts with Students at the UPR
 subtitle: Dr. Rivera-Mariani shared his knowlege with students of the UPR-Poncee
 ---